 We've chopped, sauteed, and cooked up some mean meals with a wide range of camp cookware on the market.
 So which is the best for you?
 With so many options glaring at you from the shelves of your local adventure store, it may be hard to decide.
 When buying a camping cookware set, it's important to know about the construction of the set-up and features that you might not even know you're looking for.
 Take a quick adventure with us to explore everything you need to know about buying a new set of camping cookware.

 Consider Your Cooking Setup

 Backcountry setups are quite different from what we would take along to a drive-in campsite, whether you're on a thru-hike or high over a valley making gourmet ramen on a portaledge.
 Weight is a paramount consideration for backpacking cookware, and you may not care less about whether it cooks an egg evenly, as most meals are centered around boiling water.
-Backpacking stoves are also quite different than what we typically use while car camping, offering a single burner, and less control over cooking heat.
+You may not even need a pot or pan, with a kettle sufficing to boil water on the go.

 Types of Materials